ibm-cloud-docs/secure-enterprise/event-notifications-events.md

 | `source_instance_crn` | The Cloud Resource Name (CRN) that uniquely identifies your {{site.data.keyword.cloud_notm}} Projects service instance. |
 | `source_instance_dashboard_url` | The URL to your {{site.data.keyword.cloud_notm}} Projects service dashboard in the console. |
 | `source_service` | The display name of the service that sent the event notification. |
-{: caption="Table 2.
-Properties in an event notification payload" caption-side="bottom"}
+{: caption="Properties in an event notification payload" caption-side="bottom"}